 As I surveyed my 2019 recommendations, it struck me that the authors on the list were predominantly white, Western men.
 While I generally do my best to read from a broad range of fields, I've been making an attempt to increase the diversity of authors (acknowledging that "identity" diversity and "perspective" diversity aren't the same).
-Hope you find something here that whets your interest.
+I didn't do as good a job on the "identity" side as I wanted to in 2020.
+Still, I hope you find something here that whets your interest.

 Business, Finance and Economics